Central Europe: Currencies

-Currently, the members of the Eurozone include Austria, Croatia, Germany, Luxembourg, Slovakia, and Slovenia.
-The Czech Republic, Hungary and Poland use their own currencies (Czech koruna, Hungarian forint, Polish złoty), but are obliged to adopt the Euro.
-Switzerland uses its own currency (Swiss franc), as does Serbia (Serbian dinar) and Romania (Romanian leu).
+Currently, the members of the Eurozone include Austria, Croatia, Germany, Lithuania, Slovakia, and Slovenia.
+The Czech Republic, Hungary and Poland use their own currencies (koruna, forint, Polish złoty, respectively), but are obliged to adopt the Euro.
+Switzerland uses its own currency (Swiss franc), as does Serbia (dinar) and Romania (Romanian leu).

 Human Development Index

-In 2018, Switzerland topped the HDI list among Central European countries, also ranking #2 in the world.
-Serbia rounded out the list at #11 (67 world).
+In 2018, Switzerland topped the HDI list among Central European countries, also ranking No. 2 in the world.
+Serbia rounded out the list at No. 11 (67 world).

 Globalisation

-The index of globalization in Central European countries (2016 data):

-Switzerland topped this list as well (#1 world).
+The index of globalization in Central European countries (2016 data): Switzerland topped this list as well (#1 world).

 Prosperity Index

 Legatum Prosperity Index demonstrates an average and high level of prosperity in Central Europe (2018 data).
 Switzerland topped the index (#4 world).

 Corruption

 Most countries in Central Europe tend to score above the average in the Corruption Perceptions Index (2018 data), led by Switzerland, Germany, and Austria.